ltfschoen/polkadot-linode/README.md

 du -hs /root/charred-cherry
 ```

-### Create PoC-3 Polkadot Node
+## Create PoC-3 Polkadot Node <a id="chapter-1"></a>

-#### Create a Basic Linode Instance
+### Create a Basic Linode Instance

-Repeat steps from "Create PoC-3 Polkadot Node"
+Repeat steps from "Create PoC-3 Substrate Node"

-#### Remotely Access the Linode Instance
+### Remotely Access the Linode Instance

-Repeat steps from "Create PoC-3 Polkadot Node"
+Repeat steps from "Create PoC-3 Substrate Node"

-#### Install Docker on the Linode Instance
+### Install Docker on the Linode Instance

-Repeat steps from "Create PoC-3 Polkadot Node"
+Repeat steps from "Create PoC-3 Substrate Node"

-#### Copy a directory from the Host Machine to the Linode Instance
+### Copy a directory from the Host Machine to the Linode Instance

-Repeat steps from "Create PoC-3 Polkadot Node"
+Repeat steps from "Create PoC-3 Substrate Node"

-#### SSH Authentication into to the Linode Instance
+### SSH Authentication into to the Linode Instance

-Repeat steps from "Create PoC-3 Polkadot Node"
+Repeat steps from "Create PoC-3 Substrate Node"

-#### Create a Docker Container in the Linode Instance
+### Create a Docker Container in the Linode Instance

 Verify that the Linode Instance has Docker installed